shukehi/crypto-mcp/README.md

 > gated behind the environment variable `ENABLE_ADVANCED_TOOLS=true`.
 They remain disabled on the
 > public deployment to maximize ChatGPT compatibility.

+### SSE endpoint

+`/api/sse` returns a lightweight heartbeat stream so that ChatGPT can probe the SSE transport without requiring Redis.
+Streaming conversations are handled via the Streamable HTTP endpoint (`/api/mcp`).

 > **Important:** ChatGPT validates the presence of `search` and `fetch`.
 Do not remove or rename
 > them; new tools should be added alongside these baseline ones.